evgeny-danilov/RubimC/README.md

 rubimc compile --all
 ```

-It generate C-code placed in *"release/FirstController.c"*
+It generate C-code placed in *"release/FirstController.c"* and hex-file for upload in MCU placed in *"release/FirstController.hex*
 ```c
 //=============================
 #include <stdbool.h>